pyratemp

 ...<!--(macro MACRONAME)-->...<!--(end)-->...

-MACRONAME should be alphanumeric.
-Note that the last newline (before <!--(end)-->) is removed from the macro, so that defining and using a macro does not add extra empty lines.
+Note that the last newline (before <!--(end)-->) is removed from the macro, so that defining and using a macro does not add additional empty lines.

 Usage in expressions: